Babylonian mathematics: Plimpton 322

 by some sort of right-triangle problems.

-(E. Robson, "Neither Sherlock Holmes nor Babylon: a reassessment of Plimpton 322", Historia Math.
-28 (3), p.
-202).

 Geometry

 Babylonians knew the common rules for measuring volumes and areas.
 They measured the circumference of a circle as three times the diameter and the area as one-twelfth the square of the circumference, which would be correct if π is estimated as 3.
 They were aware that this was an approximation, and one Old Babylonian mathematical tablet excavated near Susa in 1936 (dated to between the 19th and 17th centuries BC) gives a better approximation of π as 25/8 = 3.125, about 0.5 percent below the exact value.

 The volume of a cylinder was taken as the product of the base and the height, however, the volume of the frustum of a cone or a square pyramid was incorrectly taken as the product of the height and half the sum of the bases.
 The Pythagorean rule was also known to the Babylonians.

 The "Babylonian mile" was a measure of distance equal to about 11.3 km (or about seven modern miles).

 This measurement for distances eventually was converted to a "time-mile" used for measuring the travel of the Sun, therefore, representing time.

-The ancient Babylonians had known of formulas concerning the ratios of the sides of similar triangles for many centuries, but they lacked the concept of an angle measure and consequently, studied the sides of triangles instead.

 The Babylonian astronomers kept detailed records of the rising and setting of stars, the motion of the planets, and the solar and lunar eclipses, all of which required familiarity with angular distances measured on the celestial sphere.

 They also used a form of Fourier analysis to compute an ephemeris (table of astronomical positions), which was discovered in the 1950s by Otto Neugebauer.
 To make calculations of the movements of celestial bodies, the Babylonians used basic arithmetic and a coordinate system based on the ecliptic, the part of the heavens that the sun and planets travel through.

 Tablets kept in the British Museum provide evidence that the Babylonians even went so far as to have a concept of objects in an abstract mathematical space.
-The tablets date from between 350 and 50 B.C.E., revealing that the Babylonians understood and used geometry even earlier than previously thought.
+The tablets date from between 350 and 50 BC, revealing that the Babylonians understood and used geometry even earlier than previously thought.
 The Babylonians used a method for estimating the area under a curve by drawing a trapezoid underneath, a technique previously believed to have originated in 14th century Europe.
 This method of estimation allowed them to, for example, find the distance Jupiter had traveled in a certain amount of time.